JustinRijsdijk/FiveM-drip-app/README.md

 8. Enjoy!

 ## Events
-The DRIP App sends out an assortment of events.
+The DRIP App sends out an variety of events.
 You can enable those, and hook into them, by calling your desired (exported) functions, or by listening to them directly.
-You can call (exported) functions by copying the `events.example.js` to `events.js` and by uncommenting the `events.js` entry inside of the `client_scripts` object in the `fxmanifest.lua`.
+You can call (exported) functions in the `index.js` file.
+On top there is a section where listeners are created.

 Or listen to one of the following netEvents.
 All events are prefixed with the confifurable `eventPrefix`